 This year saw the momentous return to the Brocas of house supporters for the first time in three years.
-Whilst the race for the headship was not as close as we have been used to, there was spectacular racing on display nevertheless.
+Whilst the race for the headship was not as close as we have been used to, spectacular racing was nevertheless on display.

 The action began even before the five minute gun sounded on the first night.
 WING, described by the ninth man as “this year’s resident safety hazard”, were demoted from their strong position near the top of the second division to the footship.

-Amidst the myriad bumping, the highlight undoubtedly came from AMM, one of the fastest crews on the river, who flexed their superior speed by sailing past AGDF with only 3 oars in hand, a move which may well be a first for the record books.
+Amidst the myriad bumping, the highlight undoubtedly came from AMM, one of the fastest crews on the river, who flexed their superior speed by sailing past AGDF with only three oars in hand – a move which may well be a first for the record books.

 At the front, College rowed over by a sizable margin, foreshadowing what was to come for the rest of the week.

 In comparison, the succeeding two nights were much calmer.
-Notable were the continued descent of JCAJ, unsatisfied with their opening heroics, who crashed once again into the bank on the second night, and NPTL’s third night disqualification.
-They missed the start, attempting, in a far from orthodox spot halfway down the course, to swap two rowers in and out of the boat.
+Notable were the continued descent of JCAJ, who unsatisfied with their opening heroics crashed once again into the bank on the second night, and NPTL’s third night disqualification.
+They missed the start whilst attempting – in a far from orthodox spot halfway down the course – to swap two rowers in and out of the boat.
 Thankfully, their tardiness was only to cost them one place.